gilbitron/EasyCSRF/README.md

 # EasyCSRF
-A simple, standalone CSRF protection library.
+EasyCSRF is a simple, standalone CSRF protection library written in PHP.
+It can be used to protect your forms from [Cross Site Request Forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks.

 ## Requirements